Being investigated as intravesical instillation in non-muscle invasive bladder cancer.

 Mode of Action

-Apaziquone/EOquin is a bio-reductive agent activated by reductase enzymes, such as DT-diaphorase, expressed by bladder tumor cells, to form the cytotoxic alkylating agent.
+Apaziquone/EOquin is a bio-reductive agent activated by reductase enzymes, such as DT-diaphorase, expressed by bladder tumor cells, to form cytotoxic alkylating agents.

 A) Bladder tumor before intravesical therapy.